Will Becher

 Will Becher is a British animator and film director.
 He is best known for his directorial debut A Shaun the Sheep Movie: Farmageddon (2019), which earned him an Academy Award and BAFTA Award nomination.

 Animation career

-Becher's first role was as an animator on Aardman's 2000 movie, Chicken Run, and has since worked on many films and TV shows including The Pirates!, ParaNorman and Shaun the Sheep.
-His directorial debut was the 2019 sequel, A Shaun the Sheep Movie: Farmageddon, in which he was nominated for an Oscar in 2020.
+Becher's first role was as an animator on Aardman's 2000 film, Chicken Run, and has since worked on many films and TV shows including The Pirates!, ParaNorman and Shaun the Sheep.
+His directorial debut was the 2019 sequel, A Shaun the Sheep Movie: Farmageddon, for which he was nominated for an Oscar for Best Animated Feature in 2020.